 Similar to creating a soccer team, every website is saying “Pick me!”
 Google’s first task is to eliminate irrelevant websites from search results in order to show you the most relevant information from reliable sources.
 Reliable websites are experts at what they do.
 Google then has to decide on a final pecking order of who will be chosen to display on the search engine results page (SERP), and and in what order.

 When we type something into the search bar we are asking Google “Can you tell me more about this?”
 When we perform a search, we are requesting Google to supply us with relevant information on that topic.
 Whether it’s locating a nearby ATM or finding suggestions for places to eat, we are constantly asking Google questions.
 Furthermore, we have developed high expectations.
 We expect that the search results we’ll be presented with will serve as an answer to our question.
 This puts a lot of pressure on Google to ‘get it right’ the first time.
 Since we place such a strong belief in their abilities, they are constantly striving to meet those high expectations.

 Google Gives Us Information

 No matter what we search for, Google always seems to know the answer.
 Typically, the first page of search results will satisfy our thirst for information.
 If we enter a search query such as “buy sunglasses online,” we’ll most likely be shown ten different online stores that sell sunglasses.
 How does Google know exactly what we’re interested in?
 This is the big question.
-In order to understand how Google display information, we first need to understand how Google sorts through information.
+In order to understand how Google displays information, we first need to understand how Google sorts through information.